Vladimir Potanin: Rosbank

 In April 2022 owing to the International sanctions during the 2022 Russian invasion of Ukraine, French banker Societe Generale had stranded Rosbank assets and was seeking a quick exit from Russia.
 Interros bought the distressed assets.
 The French banker had paid an estimated $4.3 billion to Interros over the period between 2006 and 2014 to amass nearly all the shares in the Russian bank and its subsidiaries.
 As a result of this transaction the French banker wrote off its balance sheet $3.3 billion.
 Four months later Potanin announced his intention to transfer 50% of Rosbank's shares to his own charitable foundation.
-Another 7.5% of the shares were sold to a subsidiary of Rosbank - the investment company Rusfinance.
+Another 7.5% of the shares were sold to a subsidiary of Rosbank – the investment company Rusfinance.

 Tinkoff Bank

-In April 2022 Oleg Tinkov sold his shares in Tinkoff Bank to Potanin-controlled Interros.
+In April 2022 Oleg Tinkov sold his shares in TCS Group to Potanin-controlled Interros for $325 million.
 According to Tinkov, he was offered a price of about 3% of the real value of his shares, but was forced to accept the offer as officials of the Putin administration threatened to nationalize the bank after he publicly criticized the 2022 Russian invasion of Ukraine.